Wirral Railway: Hoylake Railway

 The Chester and Birkenhead Railway opened on 23 September 1840.
 This was the first penetration of the Wirral by a railway, and for some years no further attempt was made to build in the peninsula.

 Observing the success of the Liverpool, Crosby and Southport Railway in encouraging residential building, and travel, a group of business people led by Braithwaite Pool, a career railwayman, proposed a railway, to be called the Hoylake Railway.
 It was to connect Hoylake with Birkenhead.
 The route was soon modified to connect Seacombe (instead of Birkenhead) to Hoylake, with a branch from Bidston to Wallasey Bridge Road to serve Birkenhead docks.
-Parliamentary powers were obtained on 28 July 1863.
+An act of Parliament, the Hoylake Railway Act 1863 (26 & 27 Vict. c. ccvii) giving powers to build the railway was obtained on 28 July 1863.
 Authorised capital was £100,000 with £33,000 in permitted borrowing.

-The Hoylake company desposited further Bills in quick succession, showing a desire to reach far beyond the initial area and break the Great Western Railway (GWR) and London and North Western Railway (LNWR) duopoly in the Wirral; these proposals included a long viaduct over the River Dee to Mostyn.
-All the Bills were heavily cut back or rejected.
+The Hoylake company desposited further bills in quick succession, showing a desire to reach far beyond the initial area and break the Great Western Railway (GWR) and London and North Western Railway (LNWR) duopoly in the Wirral; these proposals included a long viaduct over the River Dee to Mostyn.
+All the bills were heavily cut back or rejected.

 In the event the Seacombe portion of the line was not built at this stage as it would have been particularly expensive.
 Accordingly, the railway was constructed as a single line from Hoylake to Wallasey Bridge Road only, a distance of just over five miles.
 It was inspected by Captain Ritchie of the Board of Trade on 16 June 1866 and was opened to traffic on Monday 18 June 1866.
 However this apparently did not result in a regular train service until 2 July 1866, following a further inspection by Ritchie on that date.
 There were six trains a day, four on Sundays, running from "Birkenhead Docks" (i.e. Wallasey Bridge Road) to Hoylake; an omnibus connection was operate to Seacombe.
-"All the stations were of the most elementary type, having cinder platforms very scantily supplied with buildings, a state of affairs which in the case of the intermediate stations has persisted to the time of electrification."